arianghalenoei-lab/occtupos-web/README.md

-🐙 The Giant Pacific Octopus: Informational Website
+🐙 The Giant Pacific Octopus: Informational Website link: https://arianghalenoei-lab.github.io/div/

 This project is a single-page HTML document (octopus.html) and its corresponding stylesheet (style.css) dedicated to presenting fascinating facts about the Giant Pacific Octopus (GPO).